andre-ye/uni/docs/math/math-208/materials.md

 - Linear equation: homoegenous if has form $$a_1x_1 + a_2x_2 + ... + a_nx_n = 0$$.
 Homogenous linear systems are comprised of homogenous linear equations.
 There is always one easy solution: $$\forall i; x_i = 0$$.
 This is a trivial solution.

+---

-## Week 2: Topic
+## Week 2: Vector and Span

 ### Section 2.1: Vectors
--
-Vector - a convenient way to record values, and algebraically useful.
+- Vector - a convenient way to record values, and algebraically useful.
 $$\mathbb{R}^n$$ - denotes the set of all vectors with $$n$$ entries.
 - Vectors are often denoted in boldface $$\mathbf{u}$$.
 - Column vector - vector in vertical form; row vector - row in horizontal form.
 Generally column form is used.